oavioz/aws-workshop-serverless-datalake/README.md

 * Click - **datalake-bucket-webinar > data**
 * There should be a folder called **processed-data** created here > Open it & ensure that .parquet files are created in this folder.

-# Part 4 : Analyze
+# Phase 4 : Analyze Data

 ## Explore transformed data using Athena